optiq-lab/3L-Cache/README.md

 #### 3L Cache is implemented in the [libCacheSim](https://github.com/1a1a11a/libCacheSim) library, and its experimental environment configuration is consistent with libCacheSim.

+Repo Structure

+<Repo>/ -- Forked from LibCacheSim, which is a platform for cache evaluation.
+For details, please visit [LibCacheSim](https://github.com/1a1a11a/libCacheSim).
+<Repo>/3LCache -- Our 3L-Cache implementation.
+For details, please visit [3LCache](https://github.com/optiq-lab/3L-Cache/tree/main/3LCache).

  ## Supported Platforms
 - Software Requirements: Ubuntu 18.04, cmake 3.28.6